How Much Does It Cost to Build an MVP? [4 Options to Choose]

 Factor 1.
 MVP Marketing and Advertising

-Marketing strategy for startup or new product launches should be thought out beforehand.
+Marketing strategy for a startup or new product launches should be thought out beforehand.
 It is better to start promoting your app as early as possible, even if the product is at the development stage.

 The average cost of the marketing campaign of an MVP is at least $5000 per month.
 What does MVP marketing management include?